 Rich in history, beautiful architecture, and some of the best food in the world — including specialty coffee!

 Mexico City bucks two specialty coffee stereotypes.
 The first is that the best coffee in specialty growing countries gets exported.
-That’s often true, because in many growing countries the demand for the types of coffees we pay premiums for just isn’t there.
+That’s often true, because in many growing countries the demand for the types of coffee we pay premiums for just isn’t there.
 So it’s much more valuable to send those coffees abroad.
 Being one of the biggest cities in the world, Mexico City has developed a wonderful specialty coffee scene, with plenty of folks willing to drink these interesting coffees.

 Córdoba 132, Roma Norte